-Even if the probate process has started, it is not too late to engage one of Batson Nolan’s Springfield probate lawyers.
+Even if the probate process has started, it is not too late to engage one of Batson Nolan PLC’s Springfield probate attorneys.
 You still should still seek a lawyer if you are:

 - The executor or personal representative for the will;

 - A beneficiary of the will who is unhappy with the terms of the will and may want to contest it; or

 - A person who was not named as a beneficiary but thinks they have a claim to the estate.